-My first real Robotvilla day was dedicated to decorating the Kids Tech Studio with the official Robotvilla logo’s.
+A short time ago, I decided to temporarily drop one day of UX work, to get things done for Robotvilla.
+(Read more about that decision in my Robotvilla day blog post.)
+My first real Robotvilla day is therefore dedicated to decorating the Kids Tech Studio with the official Robotvilla logo’s.
 It was a very special day for me because the logo design I’d made a while ago, finally came to life in the studio!
 It took a while because I decided to register the name and logo.
 The registration process took months before it officially got registered in the books.
 Yup, I’m allowed to put a ® sign in the logo.

 Logo design process

-I’ve designed the little robot that lived inside the logo, together with my son Vico when he was 3,5 years old.
-The robot even has a name.
-He’s called “Muizernaik”.
+Together with my son Vico (then 3,5 years old), I designed the little robot, which lives inside the R of the Robotvilla logo.
+The robot even has a name: “Muizernaik.”
 I remember that Vico and I sat together and I’d draw figures on a piece of paper, asking Vico: “What kind of head should our robot have?
 A Circle?
 Square?
 Half a circle?”.
-Vico drew his own figures to make clear what he wanted and that is how Muizernaik came into life.
+Vico drew his own figures to make clear what he wanted, and that is how Muizernaik came into life.

 Photo: How little robot “Muizernaik” came to life (2015)

-The guys from Elway Designs in Hilversum, The Netherlands, did a great job in putting the logo’s on the studio, as you can see in the video above.
-I’m very happy with the result and I don’t think I’ll drive around unnoticed with this artwork on the studio.
+The guys from graphics design bureau Elway Designs in Hilversum, The Netherlands, did a great job in putting the logos on the studio, as you can see in the video above.
+I’m very happy with the result, and I don’t think I’ll drive around unnoticed with this artwork on the studio.
 This was another big step in the right direction!

 Also, a nice read: the idea behind Robotvilla.